Kapisa Province: Recent history

 Just like the rest of Afghanistan, many historical sites in Kapisa have been looted by smugglers and then sold abroad.
 During 2009 and 2010 twenty-seven relics were discovered by the National Security forces; these included ancient relics belonging to 2 BC and 4 BC mostly from Kohistan district.

-Prior to 2012, French forces were complemented by U.S. forces through Provincial Reconstruction Teams and Human Terrain Teams.
+Before 2012, French forces were complemented by U.S. forces through Provincial Reconstruction Teams and Human Terrain Teams.
 The province was served by the Kapisa PRT, located at Forward Operating Base Morales-Frazier in Nijrab District.
 The PRT conducted counterinsurgency and stability operations in the province for more than six years, working with leaders of Kapisa at the provincial and district level, to bolster the capacity and credibility of the Government of the Islamic Republic of Afghanistan.
-The PRT participated in key leader engagements, scouting areas for new projects and performing quality checks and site visits on existing projects.
-The key focus is on building roads, bridges, construction of schools and also improvements to power capabilities on existing infrastructure.
+The PRT participated in key leader engagements, scouting areas for new projects, and performing quality checks and site visits on existing projects.
+The key focus was on building roads, bridges, construction of schools, and also improvements to power capabilities on existing infrastructure.
 Composed of U.S. Air Force, Army, State Department, and USAID subject matter experts and mentors, the team sought to work closely with key leaders to facilitate development.
 The vision was to foster a stable and secure environment ready for transition to the Afghan government.

 By August 2008 the French mission was facing serious challenges.
 A shocking ambush in Surobi, the district of Kabul Province they were responsible for patrolling, killed 10 French troops.
+Some accounts suggest part of the reason why they were ambushed was because the Italian government was paying bribes to the local Taliban commander; when the French took over, the bribes stopped and the Taliban attacked.
+However, this accusation has been dismissed by Rome, Paris, and NATO.
 The Surobi massacre spurred a larger debate in France about the war.
 After taking over from the U.S., which exercised partial control over the province for several years beforehand, the French continued to follow the U.S.-led approach of sending troops through an area to kill or chase away militants.
 Like the American military, the French never developed a solid plan for consolidating their victories and building on successes – which left many areas of Kapisa in a constant tug-of-war between the French and the insurgents.